UAws/CV-3315-Is-All-You-Need/README.md

-This is a preview video captured nearby The University Of Adelaide and applied our pre-trained model segformer-B5 on the completion dataset.
+A demo video captured nearby the University of Adelaide.
+The segmentation is performed by the pre-trained model SegFormer-B5.